Special techniques for KiCad

 such component is edited and the "OK" button is pressed in the edit

 dialogue box.
-Then, the one or more Default Fields are added to
+Then, the one or more sets of Template Fields are added to

 the already existing fields for this component, starting at field 4,